Spyros Galanis

 I am a Professor in Economics at the Durham University Business School and Director of the Durham Research in Economic Analysis and Mechanisms (DREAM Research Centre).
 Previously, I was Associate Professor (Reader) and Head of the Department of Economics of City, University of London.
 Between 2007-2018, I was first a Lecturer and then an Associate Professor at the Department of Economics of the University of Southampton.
 I received my PhD from the University of Rochester, my MSc from the University of Warwick and my BSc from the Athens University of Economics and Business, all in Economics.
 My research interests include decision theory, game theory, experiments and finance.

-ESRC grant on Prediction Markets
+ESRC Grant on Prediction Markets

 I am PI for the ESRC standard grant, titled The Forecasting Efficiency Of Prediction Markets, which runs between 2021-2024.
 The CI is Christos A. Ioannou and the postdoctoral Research Fellow is Sergei Mikhalishchev.
 I am also CI in the AAPG2021 Research Grant "Bounded Rationality in Prediction Markets".